Jerrykelft/arraybuffer-struct/README.md

 ## buffer & byteOffset
 Manually specify an external `ArrayBuffer` as the backing store and set a custom byteOffset.
+Note:
-Note: An error will be thrown if the remaining space from the given byteOffset is insufficient to fit the entire Struct.
+- An error will be thrown if the remaining space from the given byteOffset is insufficient to fit the entire Struct.
+- If you want to use arrays on byteOffsets that are not multiples of 2, 4, or 8 without possible RangeError, set `{useTypedArray: false}`, which will use js arrays for safe reading and writing
 ```javascript
 const buffer = new ArrayBuffer(1024);
 const struct = new Struct({